Years ago, I was enthralled as I listened to a

 had not been afraid.

-"Cause my Daddy is the
+The child replied, "Cause my Daddy is the

 pilot, and he's taking me home."